Always up to date

 Yes.
 If the dogs are of similar size it should be no problem.
 You can always order additional straps to fit the harness to a different dog at any time.
 We’ve designed the harnesses with interchangeable parts for the greatest flexibility.
 All straps and the handle can be changed out.
 For example, a standard size harness will fit any dog within the standard size measurement range; you may just need to buy new straps or a handle for the new dog.
 However, if you are changing from a 70 pound Labrador to a 140 pound Great Dane, for example, then you’ll need new XL size harness for the new dog, since the new dog is substantially different in size.
 Compare the new dog’s weight and measurements to the sizing guide to know if the original saddle will fit.

-No, sorry.
+o, sorry.
 Our harnesses are built with one handle or the other; that is the difference between the Mobility Support and Basic Assistance harnesses.
 Mounting a handle is the very first thing we do when we are building a harness to order.
 It cannot be changed after the harness has been made.

 Need a different rigid Mobility handle?
 This is possible!
 The Mobility Support Harness (MSH) handles are interchangeable with another MSH handle of similar size.
 If you have a standard height handle MSH, you can put any handle 8″ or less on it.
 If you have a TALL MSH (8″ or taller, made with the heavier gauge metal), you can put any ANY height MSH handle on it.
 To clarify: You can put a shorter handle on a TALL harness; but cannot put a TALL handle on a standard height harness.
 Always be sure the handle is the right width for your dog’s body and the right height for your needs.
 Both height and width are critical for a handle fit correctly.

 Basic Assistance Harnesses (BAH) with the fixed handle option are permanently mounted.
-With a major modification it MAY be possible to change the length but not recommended as the fixed handles are just that.

 Keeping your harness in good condition is easy!
 Check out our Leather Care page for detailed information, including a video showing you how to clean and condition the harness.
 Condition the leather regularly, and keep your dog clean and well-groomed, and you won’t have any trouble at all.
 The shearling sheepskin is easy to maintain with a brush and vacuum to remove dog hair and restores the loft of the padding, it can even be washed when needed.
 We assure you it is very durable and long lasting!

 No, natural materials like leather and real wool do not build up heat like synthetic materials.
 Sheepskin breathes and insulates from heat beautifully.
 In fact, many of our customers tell us their BLD harness is their coolest piece of equipment in the hot sun!
+Despite some research on working dogs, there is little evidence to indicate a harness affect’s a dog’s core temperature.

 Simply keep your harness clean and well-conditioned, and you won’t have any trouble at all!
 Good quality materials, like ours, will not be damaged by the elements under normal use.
 Just don’t let it stay wet, be sure the harness can dry out thoroughly.
 We don’t recommend swimming in the ocean, since saltwater can be corrosive.
 But even if you do on rare occasion, just wash and condition the harness to remove the salt and restore the leather.